 Third field: In addition to the two fields examined in the comprehensives, a third field is required.
 As noted above, however, it is satisfied by course requirements.
 Use of econometrics as the third field requires two courses at the 700 level over and above ECON 662D1 Econometrics / ECON 662D2 Econometrics.

 Failure policy: A student will be required to withdraw from the University if he/she has two course failures or two comprehensive failures.
 A course failure is a failure to achieve the graduate passing grade of B- in (i) any course; (ii) any supplemental exam associated with a course; (iii) a re-taking of a course.
 Each instance is deemed to be a new failure, even if the second instance is in a supplemental associated with the same course as the initial failure.
 A comprehensive exam failure is a failure to achieve the passing grade in (i) the macro/micro comprehensive exam or (ii) either of the two field comprehensive exams.
 Each instance is deemed to be a new failure, even if a second instance is in the same exam as the initial failure.
-Notice that as long as the Macro/Micro comprehensive exams are taken during the same comprehensive exam period, i.e., either in May/June or August, they are considered a single exam and therefore failing one or both of them will be considered as a single failure.
+Notice that as long as the Macro/Micro comprehensive exams are taken during the same comprehensive exam period, ( i.e., either in May or during the retake) they are considered a single exam and therefore failing one or both of them will be considered as a single failure.
 See this webpage for course failure and comps failure webpage

 Third-year paper and oral defense: Ph.D students who have completed their comprehensive exams are required to participate in ECON 770 PhD Research Seminar 1 and ECON 771 PhD Research Seminar 2.
 The objective of this course is to ease the transition from consuming to producing research.
 The final goal is to write, submit to the department, and present a paper.
 Ideally, this paper should serve as a starting point for the dissertation.
 The dates for submission and presentation will be determined on a year-by-year basis by the faculty member in charge.